 Regardless of the tack you take here, you should frame this second paragraph as how your particular skills solve the company’s problems.
 Every business has pain points; the cover letter shows how you can fix them.

 Paragraph #3: A recap, with administrative next steps

-To close things out, you want to make a final enthusiastic point about the position and the company, along with a short and specific call to action: “My extensive experience in this field, well-vetted familiarity with the specific responsibilities of the position, and ability to quickly learn new skills and technologies will enable me to hit the ground running on my first day.
+To close things out, you want to make a final enthusiastic point about the position and the company, along with a short and specific call to action that prospective employers will want to heed: “My extensive experience in this field, well-vetted familiarity with the specific responsibilities of the position, and ability to quickly learn new skills and technologies will enable me to hit the ground running on my first day.
 I look forward to speaking with you in more detail about how I can be an asset to XYZ Industries.
 Please call me at 555-5555 at your convenience.”